 - Elevators will be limited in use and residential students will only be permitted access to their individual residences.

 - Guidelines regarding guests and gatherings to reduce the potential for congregation include: no more than 10 people gathered in one place and a limit of one guest per resident at any given time.
+No outside visitors are permitted to enter any campus residential facility.

-- Modified extracurricular activities and programs: Reservations of spaces for small-group gatherings, social distancing for all gatherings, additional livestream options for meetings and gatherings, and limited use of larger spaces.
-Guidelines for intramural sports, fitness activities, and outdoor leadership have been developed in collaboration with Athletics.
+- Modified extracurricular activities and programs: reservations of spaces for small-group gatherings, social distancing for all gatherings, additional livestream options for meetings and gatherings, and limited use of larger spaces.
+Guidelines for intramural sports, fitness activities, and outdoor leadership have been developed in collaboration with athletics.